The process of creation within photography: Part 1

 Matt Gilligan is a freelance professional photographer based in Port Macquarie, NSW.
 He specialises in food, abstract landscapes, and editorial style images.
 Additionally, he is a photography educator and the newest contributor on Coastbeat, so make sure to check out all of his content.

-If you can’t wait, however, you can always book a one-on-one online session with him!
+If you can’t wait for the next part of his series, however, you can always book an one-on-one online session with him!